ath31st/management_control_system/README.md

 - Integration authentication server where users can centrally login, logout, register, and manage their user accounts.
 - Project security (Keycloak for user registration, authentication and authorization, Kafka SASL authentication for services)
 - Discount system (Including discount, private discount and common discount).
 Application and refund of discounts.
 (Completed 14.01.2023)
+- Redesign and optimize database accesses.
+(Completed 20.01.2023)

 ### Planned

-- Redesign and optimize database accesses
 - Integrate Apache Cassandra for logging events from all project modules
 - Collecting and displaying statistics for managers and administrator in the web interface
 - Make a simple but visual web interface for customers (registration, purchases, refunds, viewing purchase history)